Type: Private Residential Condo

 Collaborators: Iker Gil, MAS Studio

-The MC01 project is a renovation of a one-bedroom unit in the iconic Marina City complex (1959–1967) in Chicago designed by Bertrand Goldberg.
+The MC03 project is our third renovation in the iconic Marina City complex in Chicago designed by Bertrand Goldberg.